NogaAv/Book-Store-Online-React-Nodejs/README.md

 # Book-Store-Online-React-Nodejs
-Online book store web app assignment.
+Online book store web app.
 Client-side built with React, Server-side built with Node.js and Express Framework with javascript.
 Database connection with Mongoose (ODM) and supports authentication and authorization with JWT.